Hebridean mythology and folklore

 The Inner and Outer Hebrides off the western coast of Scotland are made up of a great number of large and small islands.
 These isolated islands are the source of a number of Hebridean myths and legends.
 The Hebridean Islands are a part of Scotland that have always relied on the surrounding sea to sustain the small communities which have occupied parts of the islands for centuries, resulting in a number of sea legends relating to these local islands.

 Water spirits

 Kelpies

-The kelpie is a shape-shifting water spirit that appears as a horse, but is able to adopt human form. were said to occupy several lochs, including one at Leurbost.

-The Kelpie is believed to lure people by their whistle, then ride them into the water and drown them.
+The kelpie is a shape-shifting water spirit that appears as a horse, but is able to adopt human form.
+The Kelpie is believed to lure people by their whistle or appearance, especially children, then ride them into the water and drown them.
+They are said to occupy several lochs or lakesides, including one at Leurbost.

 Blue men of the Minch

 The blue men of the Minch (also known as Storm Kelpies) were said to occupy the stretch of water between Lewis and mainland Scotland, looking for sailors to drown and stricken boats to sink.
 They look human, but they are blue in colour.
 They create storms and seek out ships to sink.